-The Brown University Clinical and Community-Based HIV/AIDS Research Training (CCRT) Fellowship
+The Brown University Community and Clinical Research Training (CCRT) Program

 The fellowship includes didactic training in clinical, behavioral or translational research as well as structured mentoring with a Brown University faculty member.
-The goal of the program is for trainees to develop successful research careers in the area of HIV/AIDS and health disparities as evidenced by abstracts, publications and grant support.
+The goal of the program is for trainees to develop successful research careers in the area of HIV/AIDS and health disparities.

 Much of the 2021-2022 curriculum year will be held virtually, with opportunities for in-person engagements in smaller groups.
 Plans to return to in-person curriculum events in 2022 will be developed based on the trajectory of the COVID-19 pandemic.

 To receive an application link please send your CV and one paragraph statement of interest to Kerri Connolly at [email protected].
 Full applications must be received by October 1, 2021.